LukeProducts/Icon-Converter-Master/README.md

 Hi, this is your installation guide.

-After having installed this package you have to run pngtoico.exe and then enter your file name.
+Just execute "Start This.bat" which executes "python converter.py" -> starts the Converter

 IMPORTANT:
-The File to export to .ico has to be in the same directory as the pngtoico.exe file and all the others.
+The file to convert has to be in the same Directory like the Converter itself.
 Then you enter your output File name [format .ico already given].

+requirements:
+- pip install pillow
+- tkinter

 Enjoy,